GRitzema/hiphipgame2/README.md

 # hiphipgame2
 Updating and independently developing text-based game with a more advanced interface.
-Original Contributors: Andy Peterson, Lina Widodo
+Original Contributors: Andy Peterson, Lina Widodo, Grace Ritzema